Rishi Sunak admits inflation target harder to hit

 Financial markets are now predicting that interest rates will strike a high of 6 per cent by the end of the year – amid warnings that 1.4 million mortgage holders will lose at least a fifth of their disposable from soaring payments.

 Mr Sunak promised to halve inflation by the end of 2023 as one of his five big pledges.
-He made the pledge when inflation was 10.7 per cent, but price rises have come down more slowly than expected.
+The PM made the pledge when inflation was 10.7 per cent, but price rises have come down more slowly than expected.
 Wednesday’s shock figures showed inflation frozen at 8.7 per cent.

-Asked about his promise, Mr Sunak said: “It’s clearly become more challenging and it’s clearly become harder – but it’s not impossible and we’re throwing absolutely everything at it, and that’s what I’m doing.”
+Asked about his promise, Mr Sunak said: “It’s clearly become more challenging and it’s clearly become harder – but it’s not impossible and we’re throwing absolutely everything at it.”

+Speaking at an event in Kent, Mr Sunak said he was “totally 100% on it”, adding: “It is going to be OK and we are going to get through this.”

 Senior Tory MPs have turned on the Bank governor.
 Jacob Rees-Mogg said the central bank had “bungled” by being “entirely complacent” on inflation in recent years, while ex-chairman Jake Berry said Mr Bailey had been “asleep at the wheel”.